aws-samples/amazon-transcribe-news-media-analysis/README.md

 Transcribe news audio in realtime.

-> Warning: This project is currently being developed and none of the code should be used in production.
+> Warning: This project is currently being developed and the code shouldn't be used in production.

 ### Transcriber